Unluc/cafe_project/README.md

 This command initiates the project and launches both the frontend and backend using Docker.
 To access the project in your browser, simply enter "localhost:3000" in the URL field.

+You don't need to worry about adding content or creating a database as the necessary data has already been set up.
+When you start the project, you'll be able to access this pre-existing data right away.

 ### `npm run build`

 Builds the app for production to the `build` folder.\